Berserk-Games/Tabletop-Simulator-API/docs/object.md

 ####call(...)

-[<span class="ret var"></span>](intro#types)&nbsp; Used to call a Lua function on this Object.
+[<span class="ret var"></span>](intro#types)&nbsp;Used to call a Lua function on this Object.
 This is used to remotely call functions in other scripts, either in Global or Object scripts. `Global` is the "Object" to use to call a function in the Global script.

 *Var is only returned if the function called has a `return`.
 Otherwise return is `nil`.
 See example.*